WRC Inspections – What Employers Need to Know

 • Any documentation that may be necessary to prove compliance with relevant employment legislation

-In the event that there is reason to believe that employees have been underpaid in regards to the law, the WRC will seek to recover unpaid wages for all affected staff (current and former).
+If the inspector identifies any issues, such as non-payment of wages, the WRC will seek to recover unpaid wages for all affected staff (current and former).

-If an inspector makes a finding of non-compliance the following can be issued;
+If an inspector makes a finding of non-compliance, your organisation could be exposed to the following penalties:

 Book a call with a consultant